-"The repeated use of power by one or more people intentionally to harm, hurt or adversely affect the rights and needs of another or others"
+Bullying is behaviour that is usually repeated, which is carried out intentionally to cause hurt, harm or to adversely affect the rights and needs of another or others.

-Bullying-type behaviour will be dealt with in line with the Anti-Bullying Policy and Procedures which are in place to safeguard pupils.
+Bullying-type behaviour will be dealt with in line with the Anti-Bullying Policy & Procedures which are in place to safeguard pupils.

-However, when there is a risk of significant harm, or where a pupil's bullying behaviour is severe and persistent and does not respond to interventions in line with the Anti-bullying Policy within a reasonable time, child protection procedures may apply.
+However, when there is a risk of significant harm, or where a pupil's bullying behaviour is severe and persistent and does not respond to interventions in line with the Anti-Bullying Policy or within a reasonable time, child protection procedures will apply.
 The procedures will apply to both the target of the behaviour and the pupil exhibiting the behaviour.